 CoPA Section 61 prior consent

 The Control of Pollution Act 1974 (CoPA) gives us powers to control noise and vibration from construction sites and other works.
-Section 61 allows contractors to apply for Prior Consent and agree working hours, site noise levels and other measures prior to work starting (it is not a legal requirement to have consent in place, but it is necessary to ensure Best Practicable Means are implemented).
+Section 61 allows contractors to apply for Prior Consent and agree working hours, site noise levels and other measures prior to work starting.
+It is not a legal requirement to have consent in place, however, if consent is not in place then any works should implement Best Practicable Means.
 Where Section 61 prior consent has not been agreed, Section 60 allows the Council to serve a notice of its requirements for the control of site noise at any point during the works.

 In all cases the notice can: